 Chlorophyll is more prone to absorbing red and blue light while reflecting back green.
 This means that waters rich in phytoplankton will appear to be a shade of green rather than blue.

 Typically the more algae there is, the greener the sea should look.
-But the exact hue doesn’t only depend on the density but also on the type of phytoplankton in the area.
+But the exact hue and color of the ocean doesn’t only depend on the density but also on the type of phytoplankton in the area.
 Some algae blooms, also known as red tides, can even color the ocean red.

 Scientists monitor phytoplankton blooms in order to better understand their impact, but it also helps them study and predict other environmental changes.

 Sand and silt stirred by waves and storms, runoffs from rivers, and other floating marine sediment increase the reflection of light.
-The rays bounce off of them, making the sea look murky or muddy brown.
+The rays that bounce off of them are the longer wavelengths of light, making the color of the ocean look murky or muddy brown.
+The crystal-clear waters of the Caribbean often appear light green rather than blue, which you might assume is due to the cleanliness of the water.
+While cleaner water does play a role, the colors are largely influenced by the plant life in many Caribbean waters, which reflects more green light.

 Depth and Seafloor

-Depth also plays a role in the ocean’s coloring.
+Depth also plays a role in the color of the ocean.
 Shallow areas inherently have less water and, therefore, fewer water molecules that can absorb and reflect light.
 This results in light being able to shine through the water and reach the sea floor.

 It comes as no surprise that, particularly in shallow water areas, the sea floor affects the shade of the ocean.
 The sand, rocks, or corals on the bottom reflect light differently than water molecules.

-When the sea is shallow, the light bounces off of the ocean floor or marine plants, and the water tends to appear more turquoise or light blue if the seafloor consists of white sand, rocks, or plant life.
+When light penetrates water completely, like in a drinking glass or a very shallow body of water, we see water as colorless, as not enough photons are absorbed.
+When the sea is shallow, the light bounces off of the ocean floor or marine plants, and the color of the ocean tends to appear more turquoise or light blue if the seafloor consists of white sand, rocks, or plant life.

 Areas with deeper water are typically navy blue because a large mass of water can absorb and scatter much more light and because there are no reflections off the ocean floor that could influence the sea color.
 Not to mention that no light penetrates below 3,280 feet (1000 m), and the ocean is entirely dark at this depth.